impetuosa/BLABLABLA/README.md

-# Modelling and understanding migrating applications: A dynamic model approach
+# Understanding the Migration of Applications with Typing Ontologies
-In this folder, we find the elements required to reproduce the validating experiment in Mac/Intel installation.
+In this folder, we find the elements required to reproduce the validating experiment.
-You can reproduce the experiment in Linux or windows, but for doing so it is required to adapt the **experiment.sh** to work on those technologies.
+You can reproduce the experiment in Linux or windows, but for doing so, it is required to adapt the **experiment.sh** to work on those technologies.

-If the paper is accepted we can do the extra effort of automatizing this process for windows and Linux and for publishing it in GitHub.
+If the paper is accepted, we can make the extra effort of automating this process for windows and Linux and publishing it in GitHub.

 ## The folder is organized as follows:
-* Fylgja10
+* Binaries
 	 - experiment.sh
+	 - get-pharo.sh
      - Pharo.image
 	 - Pharo.changes
 	 - Pharo10.0-64bit-570d7ba.sources